shiyingzheng/recipe_search/cookin/README.md

 ## Developing

+To make migrations, do

+    python manage.py makemigrations app
+    python manage.py migrate

+You may run the interactive shell like this

+    python3 manage.py shell

-To run the app locally:
+To run the app locally using heroku:

 - collects static files